-The table below reflects that a total of 15 targets were planned for the office of Municipal Manager in the 2016-2017 Mid-Year Performance.
-10 targets were achieved and 5 were not achieved, and as such there are no material challenges that require drastic changes in the targets and indicators that were set.
+The table below reflects that a total of 25 targets were planned for the office of Municipal Manager in the 2017-2018 Mid-Year Performance.
+20 targets were achieved and 5 were not achieved, and as such there are no material challenges that require drastic changes in the targets and indicators that were set.
+For more information regarding the list of planned, achieved and not achieved targets, the Mid-Year reporting template is attached as an annexure.